guettli/deadends-of-it/README.md

 But how to provide useful service to help people?
 You need to lower the barrier.
 Installing a Linux distribution is a lot of effort.
 You won't reach many people.
 An application that works on Windows, Linux, and Mac will reach more people.
 An application which just requires a web browser reaches nearly everybody.

-# LDAP and VPN
+# LAN, LDAP and VPN

 VPNs are still wide-spread.
 You can't see a down trend in the [Google Trend for VPN, LDAP, Active Directory](https://trends.google.com/trends/explore?date=all&q=%2Fm%2F012t0g,%2Fm%2F04plq,%2Fm%2F011bm).
-This is a guess that VPNs will get used less often in the future.
+This is a guess that LAN, LDAP, VPNs etc will get used less often in the future.

 https exists.
 Why a second security layer?
 Of course there are a lot of use-cases where you need more than one layer.
 But for most cases https is enough.

 If you don't need a network drive any more (since you use GSuite, Office 365 or Nextcloud), then it is likely that you don't need a VPN any more.
+Leaving a very skinny almost serverless LAN.

 The future is "Sign in with [Google|Facebook|Microsoft|...]" via [OpenID Connect](https://en.wikipedia.org/wiki/OpenID_Connect)